 Intravenous Ibudilast Safe, Tolerated Well Among Healthy Volunteers

-A Phase 1 clinical trial that tested 10 mg of the treatment was recently completed
+A Phase 1 clinical trial testing 10 mg of the treatment recently finished

 A new formulation of MediciNova’s investigational amyotrophic lateral sclerosis treatment ibudilast (MN-166) given via an intravenous (into the vein) infusion was found to be safe and well tolerated in healthy volunteers.